 An example of when a court will most likely make an order for spousal maintenance is in cases where one party is unable to work due to disability or illness.
 This liability to maintain a former partner can continue until their death or until they are able to support themselves financially.
 However, as noted above, usually when making orders for spousal maintenance the court will specify a date or event that will release the payer from their liability.
 Such events could include re-skilling, securing employment or commencing in a new relationship.

 Applications for spousal maintenance for married couples must be made within 12 months of their divorce being finalised, whereas applications for de facto partner maintenance must be made within 2 years of the breakdown of the de facto relationship.
 While it is possible to apply outside the time limits, the court does not always grant these late applications so these limitation periods should be noted.

 Case Study: Bodilly v Hand

 The parties involved in this case had separated in 1998 and subsequently reached an agreement that the Husband would pay to the Wife spousal maintenance of $500 per week in 2000.
 In the 17 years that followed, the parties had little contact and the Husband continued to pay spousal maintenance.
-By November 2009, the Wife was housebound with a diagnosis of multiple sclerosis and begun receiving benefits from the NDIS.
+By November 2009, the Wife was housebound with a diagnosis of multiple sclerosis and began receiving benefits from the NDIS.